bgamari/squmfit/docs/getting_started.rst

-Getting started with model-fit
+Getting started with squmfit
 ===============================

-`model-fit` is a general-purpose libr
+`squmfit` is a general-purpose libr